thenomemac/mycloud/README.md

-# Config for person servers
+# Config for personal servers

 ## Description: